 Introducing inspireXgrowth changed these three points:

-Simply register property information on WordPress.
-AI generates articles and automatically creates posts for X. The person in charge’s tasks remain the same as before.
+Simply register property information in WordPress.
+AI generates articles and automatically creates posts for X. The person in charge’s role remains the same as before.

-AI continuously generates posts from multiple angles, not just property information, but also explanations of leasebacks, Q&A on mortgage problems, and case studies of inheritance issues.
+In addition to property information, AI continuously generates posts from multiple angles, such as explanations of leasebacks, Q&As on mortgage trouble, and case studies of inheritance issues.

 Replies and quote retweets to industry accounts are also automated.
-Followers increase, and the account’s presence builds up.
+Followers increase, and the account’s presence grows.

-Not having social media means slowly losing out.
+Not being on social media means slowly losing out.

-Even if you don’t get inquiries right away, social media is a “trust accumulation.”
+Even if you don’t get inquiries immediately, social media is a “building of trust.”

-As daily posts accumulate, when someone searches, they think, “This account posts every day.”
+As daily posts accumulate, people think, “This account posts every day” when they search.
 That’s when they feel inclined to consult.

-With no social media presence, this accumulation doesn’t happen at all.
+With no social media presence, this accumulation is non-existent.

-When you think, “I want to start social media,” the first hurdle is “Can I continue?”
+When you think, “I should start social media,” the first hurdle is “Can I keep it up?”

-inspireXgrowth is a system where AI takes on that entire hurdle.
+inspireXgrowth is a system where AI completely takes over that hurdle.

-The real estate company that introduced it reportedly felt surprised at first, thinking, “Was it this easy?”
+The real estate company that introduced it was reportedly surprised by “how easy it was.”

 Remaining without social media is actually becoming a risk.